tillitis/tillitis-key1/hw/application_fpga/fw/README.md

 ### Golden path

-Firmware loads the application at the start of RAM (`0x4000_0000`).
+Firmware loads the application at the start of RAM (`0x4000_0000`) from either flash or the UART.
 It use a part of the special FW\_RAM for its own stack.

 When reset is released, the CPU starts executing the firmware.
 It begins in `start.S` by clearing all CPU registers, clears all FW\_RAM,